Intechional/EconCit3/README.md

 * Purpose:encode the economic citizenship scoring logic in one place, and in a way that is easily configurable & adjustable.
 * available to the front-end and back-end.
 * exports functions necessary for accessing category information and scoring.
-* A Category object has:
+* A Category object encodes the logic for the various attributes of a Citizenship Score, such as banking, or grocery spending.
+Its most important attributes are:
-  * name
+  * name (of the category)
-  * displayName
-  *inputs.
-This is an object that currently maps a name of an input to a value.
-These are values used by the
+  * inputs.
+Each category requires specific inputs to calculate a subscore for the category.
+This is an object mapping the name of an input to the user's value for that input.
-  * calculationFunction:  takes the inputs object as an argument and outputs a subScore between 1 and 5.
+  * calculationFunction:  takes the inputs object as an argument and outputs a subScore between 1 and 5, according to logic specific to the category.

 ##TODOs:
 * improve back-end data validation